Here’s 13 Jayco camper spare parts that can help get you out of trouble while you’re camping.

 [and hopefully stop the cable from snapping which is harder to replace]

-NOTE: If you have to replace one and you don’t have a swaging tool for the cable then a D-shackle is a good interim solution
+- If you don’t have a swaging tool for the cable then a D-shackle is a good interim solution

 Ironically one of these has snapped off in our Jayco Swan while I’ve been writing this article: